Chapter 31 : Beautiful

 “But...
 Something happened?
 Between you two?”
 Ryan prompted, grey eyes wide with concern.

 Where to even begin?
 Not just something, but...everything.
 Potter was the boy who drove me mad, the boy who said all the wrong things just to get under my skin.
 He had seen me at my absolute worst, but I didn’t even know his favorite color.
 We had fought together, slept together—with us, it was always extremes.
 He had chased after me, but also walked away without another glance back.
 He didn’t know me at all, and yet he could predict my every move, guess what I was going to do before I even realized it myself.

 And, in the end, whatever we’d been through didn’t mean a thing.
 Because he was in love with Nora.
 Because I was nothing but his best friend’s pesky twin sister.
 Because we were just, when it came down to it, two people who simply didn’t get along.
 Simple as that.
 We were nothing less, and we'd definitely be nothing more.

-“Alright,” Ryan shrugged easily, and I almost had to do a doubletake.
+“Alright,” Ryan shrugged easily, and I almost had to do a double-take.
 I had been expecting him to protest, to badger me with more questions.
-After all, I was used to hanging around three relentless, stubborn Gryffindor boys who refused to rest until they had what they wanted—answers to uncomfortably probing questions included.
-Ryan letting me go just like that was...well, unexpected.
+After all, I was used to hanging around three relentless, stubborn Gryffindor boys who refused to rest until they had what they wanted—answers to uncomfortably personal questions included—not to mention a High Inquisitor of a best friend.
+Ryan letting me go just like that was...
+Well, unexpected.

 And that was that.
 Simple.
 Easy.
 Ryan.